-The Teaching Process
+The Curriculum

-1. Do the staff members understand the structure for the learning process?
+1. Do the staff members understand the structure of the learning process?
 Are they able to describe the learning process and its expected academic results?

 2. Do the students have a clear understanding of the purpose of learning?
 Do they know why they are studying specific materials at any given time?

-3. What is the scope and degree of continuity in Jewish studies throughout their years at school?
+3. What is the scope of Jewish studies?
+To what extent is there continuity in Jewish studies throughout the students’ years at school?

 4. Has a spiral learning process been developed?
-(If so, give an example); is there a rationale to the structure of the teaching process?
+(If so, give examples.)
+Is there a logic to the structure of the curriculum?

 5. Does the school have special learning materials for the students to use?
-What is their quality in terms of content, depth of learning, addressing relevant subjects, etc.?
-What is their aesthetic and visual quality?
+What is the quality of these materials in terms of content, depth of learning, subjects addressed, etc.?
+What are the quality and aesthetic value of these materials?

-6. What latent messages are being transmitted in the school, as opposed to the ones articulated in the stated teaching plan?
+6. What latent messages are being transmitted in the school, as opposed to the messages articulated in the curriculum?
 (In classes / during breaks / in the school yard / graffiti on the school walls, etc.).
-Please give examples and explain why you consider these as the latent messages.
+Please give examples and explain why you consider these to be latent messages.

-7. What is the condition of the general studies in school regarding questions 1-4?
+7. What is the situation for the general studies program at the school, regarding questions 1-4?

-8. How many hours of Jewish studies do the students have each week?
-Please relate to age groups, as well as to the division between Jewish studies, Israel studies, Hebrew and other forms of Jewish community / social involvement).
+8. How many weekly hours of Jewish studies do the students have?
+Please specify for each age group.
+What is the division between Israel studies, Hebrew, and time dedicated to Jewish community / social involvement?

 The Teachers' Room